 c.
 Termination due to Death or Disability.
 Employee's employment with the Company will automatically terminate upon Employee's death and may be terminated by the Company upon Employee's Disability (as defined below).
-If Employee's employment with the Company is terminated by reason of Employee's death or Disability, and subject to timely execution and non-revocation of a General Release and compliance with Section 4, and in lieu of any other severance benefits otherwise payable under any Company plan or policy, Employee shall be entitled to, in addition to the Accrued Amounts: (i) if Employee's termination occurs before payment of the Achievement Bonus, payment of the Achievement Bonus on the 30th day following the date of Employee's termination of employment and (ii) the vesting of all outstanding and unvested stock options granted to Employee on February 21, 2021, and held by Employee on the date of Employee's termination of employee on the date of Employee's termination of (i) shall be exercisable until the earlier of (x) the 18-month period following Employee's termination or (y) February 21, 2031.
+If Employee's employment with the Company is terminated by reason of Employee's death or Disability, and subject to timely execution and non-revocation of a General Release and compliance with Section 4, and in lieu of any other severance benefits otherwise payable under any Company plan or policy, Employee shall be entitled to, in addition to the Accrued Amounts: (i) if Employee's termination occurs before payment of the Achievement Bonus, payment of the Achievement Bonus on the 30th day following the date of Employee's termination of employment and (ii) the vesting of all outstanding and unvested stock options granted to Employee on February 21, 2021, and held by Employee on the date of Employee's termination of employment shall accelerate and vest in full on the date of Employee's termination of employment and all outstanding and vested stock options held by Employee on the date of Employee's termination of employment (including any stock options vesting in accordance with this clause (ii)) shall be exercisable until the earlier of (x) the 18-month period following Employee's termination or (y) February 21, 2031.